How to get the best ending in Until Dawn

 At the end of Chapter 6, Matt can choose to save himself over saving Emily, helping him survive until Chapter 10.
 If Matt tries to save Emily a second time, he must have the flare gun and successfully aim it at the Wendigo to survive until Chapter 10, or else he dies.

 During Chapter 10, he can run into Jessica if she is still alive.
 If he is alone, he must always hide if running is an option, and he must always perform an action if doing nothing is presented as an alternative choice.
-If he is with Jessica, he just needs to successfully hide and always move instead of do nothing.
+If he is with Jessica, he just needs to hide and always move instead of do nothing successfully.

 Emily